nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 - **Justification**: This helps users keep their program list manageable by allowing the removal of unused or outdated workouts.
 - **Highlights**: Provides flexibility by supporting both specified and default deletions, enhancing usability for users who frequently update their routines.

-6.**Log Workout**: Feature to track workout completion.
-- **What it does**: Enables users to log the completion of a workout on a specified day, including tracking the date and exercise details.
-- **Justification**: Maintaining a workout log supports users’ fitness journeys by recording their progress over time, aiding in motivation and accountability.
-- **Highlights**: Captures extensive workout data—such as exercises, sets, reps, and calories burned—providing a detailed record that users can reference to track improvements.

 Each feature in BuffBuddy was designed with advanced input flexibility, allowing parameters to be entered in any order and making certain parameters optional to accommodate varied user preferences.
 Additionally, all flags associated with these features have aliases, providing users with alternative command syntax to access the same functionality.
 This design not only improves usability but also enhances the overall user experience by enabling more intuitive and flexible interactions.